-Although most enthusiasts install home automation in existing homes, many new construction homes are being wired for home automation.
-A little pre-planning during a new home construction can save you a lot of extra work down the road.
+Although most enthusiasts install home automation devices in existing homes, many new homes are being built and wired for home automation.
+A little pre-planning during the new home construction process can save you extra work down the road.

 Electrical Wiring

 Request deep junction boxes.
-Deeper junction boxes will give you more room to work, accommodate deeper in-wall devices, and in general make your life a lot easier.
+Deeper junction boxes give you more room to work, accommodate deeper in-wall devices, and in general make your life easier.

-Have your electrical contract install (and wire) extra junctions boxes.
-If you don’t have a use for them at first, simply cover them with a faceplate.
-It is a lot easier to install extra junction boxes during the construction phase than it is coming back later and doing it.
+Have your electrical contractor install and wire extra junctions boxes.
+If you don't have a use for them at first, cover them with a faceplate.
+It's easier to install extra junction boxes during the construction phase than it is to come back later and add them.

 Install Conduits